-Join Lisa Bock for an in-depth discussion in this video Determining what to audit, part of Foundations of IT Security: Operating System Security.
+Join Lisa Bock for an in-depth discussion in this video Determining what to audit, part of IT Security Foundations: Operating System Security (2015).

 - Auditing allows an administrator the ability…to track users or processes and what they accessed…or tried to access.…We can audit many different things.…I'm here in Windows 7 Operating System,…and I'm going to go to Search and Local Security Policy.…I'll open this up and we'll take a look at the audit policy.…As you can see, there are many different events…we can audit.
 Let's take a look at three of them.…

 Audit Log On Events.
 This security setting determines…whether the operating system audits each time the computer…validates and accounts credentials.…Audit Log On Events.
 This security settings determines…whether the operating system audits each instance of a user…attempting to log on or log off this computer.…Audit System Events.
 This security system determines…whether the operating system audits any of several events,…including attempted system time change.…

 Planning is a critical step in the auditing process.…All and any activity on a system can be logged, however,…it really wouldn't be a good idea to log everything…